 - Articulate how the biblical teaching on vocation shapes one’s own understanding of vocation and gainful employment.

 Research and Writing

-Graduates will be able to perform and report research in their respective disciplines at a first-year doctoral level.
+Graduates will be able to perform and report research in their respective disciplines at a level sufficient to begin a doctoral program.

 Are you an international student?
 Please view the international admissions requirements